 They say honesty is the best policy, and this is true in customer service too.

-We usually consider our products and services as the best out of bias, but remember to be transparent about its cons too.
+We usually consider our products and services the best out of bias, but remember to be transparent about its cons.

 7. Know the Best Time

 Determining when to cross-sell can significantly impact the sale.
-If you offer the deal at the wrong time, the deal could likely be ignored.
+If you offer the deal at the wrong time, the value could likely be ignored.

 Unfortunately, the best time differs based on your industry or business.
-The key is to find out when you’re going to drop the deal so customers will be persuaded the customer to buy the additional products.
+The key is to find out when you’re going to drop the deal to persuade the customer to buy the additional products.

 A company might avail of a brand strategy and content planning services from a social media marketing agency.
-The agency could then upsell their content creation, animation or photography services after the initial consultation.
+The agency could then upsell its content creation, animation, or photography services after the initial consultation.

 You can even cross-sell more products during year-end sales and summer sales.
 However, the right time varies based on the context or client.
-Some customers may readily buy additional products, while others may want them to buy them at a later date.
+Some customers may readily buy additional products, while others may want them to buy them later.

 8. Create Case Studies and eBooks